RobertBarrow/The-Blockchain-Charitable-Trust/smart-contracts/deregister-sovereign.md

 #### Notes

 1. a Sovereign entity can only be de-registered by itself
-2. a Sovereign entity can only be de-registered if it holds no BCT or other Assets
+2. a Sovereign entity can only be de-registered if it holds no active Accounts or Containers